-Thank you for completing registration for your group training class.
-Please complete your registration by following the link below to pay for class.
+Thank you for completing registration for your behavior consulting appointment or group training class.
+You may complete your registration process in one of the following ways

 Thank you for choosing a Stonebriar Dog Training group class!
 We strive to create a safe, fun learning environment for our puppies, dogs, and their owners.
 Please read over the information below for more information on what to expect in class, as well as what to bring to your first class.
 We look forward to meeting you and your pooch!